Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Conclusions

+Several limitations temper these conclusions.
+Both benchmarks are synthetic, and the experiments are confined to a six-dimensional decision space; validation on real simulation models and higher dimensions remains open.
+ACFS also consumes a larger share of the oracle cap than GP-BO, which remains highly sample-efficient on DGP1; ACFS's advantage is therefore most pronounced when reliability and performance under skewed decision-dependent distributions are prioritised over minimal evaluation count.
 Future work includes extending ACFS to multi-fidelity and heterogeneous-cost simulators, developing adaptive schedules for the augmentation radius and warm-start MC budget based on observed surrogate accuracy, and improving scalability to $d_x\geq 20$ via sparse forest variants or dimensionality reduction.
 On the statistical side, replacing the current Stage-2 point-estimate oracle rescoring with a noise-aware selection rule---such as a variance-penalised criterion or a multi-sample average---could further suppress the high-cost outlier replications that remain the primary source of residual dispersion.